Eximchain/terraform-aws-quorum-cluster/README.md

 ```

 If any of these commands fail, wait a short time and try again.
 If waiting doesn't fix the issue, you may need to destroy and recreate the infrastructure.

+Note: The `setup-vault.sh` command will produce one error for each supported region that does not have a bootnode.
+Those are expected and can be ignored.

 ### Unseal additional vault servers